bdpiccolo/FSU-Microbial-Data-Analysis/docs/02-Rintro.md

 ### apply family of functions

-_This is __definitely__ an intermediate to advanced topic.
+<p class="alert alert-info">This is __definitely__ an intermediate to advanced topic.
 But it is unavoidable for high-throughput data analysis.
-These functions are also what really sets R apart from more traditional statistical software._
+These functions are also what really sets R apart from more traditional statistical software.</p>

 Similar to other programming languages, R utilizes loops to repeatedly performs a specific task over a set of defined conditions.
 Fortunately for us, we won't have to use the loop system in R!
 However, R has a another system that can iteratively run a task over vectors and matrices, which is generally executed through the apply family of functions.
 What really sets the apply functions apart from a loop, is that they were built to have outputs for different purposes.
 We will only use `apply`, `lapply`, and `sapply`.
 Let's start with the core apply function, `apply`.